pluralsh/documentation/pages/basic-setup-and-deployment/cloud-shell-quickstart.md

 ---
+title: Deploying with Cloud Shell
 description: Setting up your first cluster in browser.
 ---

-# Deploying with Cloud Shell

 ## Overview